Archives and local studies access and engagement policy

 Access for visitors to Surrey History Centre

-We provide public access to the archive collections in accordance with our Access to Records Policy, our Code of Conduct and relevant national legislation (see Section 3, Legislative and Statutory Framework, above).
+We provide public access to the archive collections in accordance with our Access to Records Policy, our Code of Conduct (PDF) and relevant national legislation (see Section 3, Legislative and Statutory Framework, above).

 We make archive collections available to people who: